 Note: A number of brands sell charcoal smokers that market themselves as a traditional grill with a smoking component; You may even see them referred to as smoker grills as well as "water smokers."

 Temperature control on a charcoal smoker/grill is done by:

-Personal side note: The Weber Kettle was one of the first grills I ever owned.
-I still use it to this day to cook hamburgers and hot dogs.
+Personal side note: The Weber Kettle was one of the first grills I ever owned - I'd also deem it the best smoker for a beginner.
+I still use it to this day to cook hamburgers and hot dogs or something like ribs or brisket.
 Kettle grills last a long time because they have no moving parts and Weber doesn't skimp out on materials.
 Technically a kettle grill can be made into a smoker through the use of strategic charcoal arrangements (like the snake method pictured below) and a water pan.Dylan Clay

 A pellet smoker (or grill) is similar to that of a kitchen oven, it's thermostatically controlled; Plug it in, set a temperature, and the smoker cooks the food.

 Pellet smokers are typically comprised of a hopper, an auger mechanism, a firepot, combustion (intake) fan, heat baffle and deflector (drip-pan), a cook chamber, and smokestack.